tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

         - Alcohol no longer adds to fullness when the addiction system is enabled
         - Zyme no longer removes 10HP if the addiction system is enabled.
 - Miscellaneous Changes:
+    - The "You Found:" message when searching corpses has been removed.
+The actual items are still listed, only the extra message is removed.
     - Added a number of new HUD themes, including themes styled around Splinter Cell, NSF, Human Revolution and more.
 Most themes are based on ones created by GEPGUN, with some modifications.
     - Added several new high-quality sounds in cases where interactions didn't have sounds, or used the same sounds for multiple interactions.
         - Added equip/unequip sounds for the Lockpick, Nanokey and Multitool, which were previously silent.